-Will Kristin return to the role of responsible parent or will she succumb to a twisted past she vowed to bury?
+Can Kristin resume her role as the mother she always wanted, or will she give in to a twisted family past she vowed to bury?

 Note from the author: The content in this book may be emotionally challenging for some.
 Out of respect for my readers, I've created a list of potentially triggering material because preserving your mental health is more important to me than sharing spoilers.